afs/BSBM-Local/README.txt

 ==== BSBM-Jena

-Berlin SPARQL Benchmark with additions for testing Jena local stores.
+Berlin SPARQL Benchmark with additions for testing local stores.
+BSBM runs all the queries over the SPARQL Protocol whereas this version calls the stores directly, so removing protocol overhead.
+For the smaller datasets and simpler queries, the overheads can be a significant part of the cost so evaluation of stores can be skewed.

-Adds new endpoint formats:
+BSBM-Local adds new endpoint formats as pseudo-URI schemes:

-* "jena:assembler" where "assembler" is the file name of a Jena assembler description for the store.
+* "jena:<assembler>" where "assembler" is the file name of a Jena assembler description for the store.

-* "sesame:directory" to connect to a Seame repository.
+* "sesame:<directory>" to connect to a Sesame repository.

 == Get the system and setup

 git clone git://github.com/afs/BSBM-Local.git
+# Create directories.
-mkdir Data
+mkdir Data TDB-DB Sesame-DB
 mkdir src-test

+# The dependent jars.
+mkdir lib-sys

 # Get the dependent jars
 ivy -settings ivysettings.xml -ivy ivy.xml \
     -retrieve 'lib-sys/[artifact]-[revision](-[classifier]).[ext]' \
     -sync retrieve

 # Compile the system
 ant jar